UMMobile/ummobile_custom_http/example/example.md

 - `ServerDown`: when cannot connect to the backend.
 - `ClientOffline`: when cannot connect to `yahoo.com`.
 - `ExpiredToken`: when access token is expired & need to be refresh.
+- `Unauthorized`: when an error occurred with the authorization.
 - `Other`: when any other `Exception` occurs.

 You can use the Exception like: